-Employees of each Department or Division shall be permitted access to the resources of the Northern Nevada Peer Support Network (NNPSN), whether on or off duty, subject to available resources.

-Employees requesting assistance through the Employee Assistance Program, Critical Incident Stress Debriefing, or the Northern Nevada Peer Support Network for a work-related issue may not be required to use their accrued leave.
+- 8.7.1 Employees of each Department or Division shall be permitted access to the resources of the Northern Nevada Peer Support Network (NNPSN), whether on or off duty, subject to available resources. - 8.7.2 Employees requesting assistance through the Employee Assistance Program, Critical Incident Stress Debriefing, or the Northern Nevada Peer Support Network for a work-related issue may not be required to use their accrued leave.
 Employees may request approval to use Administrative Leave for the times they are absent from work.

-Article IX COMPENSATION
+Article 9.
+Compensation

-A. Salary Payment
+9.1 SALARY PAYMENT

-The compensation schedule for employees in the State service consists of pay ranges for each salary grade.
+- 9.1.1 The compensation schedule for employees in the State service consists of pay ranges for each salary grade.
 Within each salary grade are ten (10) steps.
-An employee's pay rate is set within a salary grade at a specific step.

-Appendix B, Salary Schedules for Job Classifications Eligible for Membership in the Battle Born Firefighters Association (BBFFA) will reflect the salary schedules for employees covered under this Agreement.

-Effective July 2022, the salary schedules for Bargaining Unit K will reflect a three percent (3%) increase.
+An employee's pay rate is set within a salary grade at a specific step. - 9.1.2 Appendix B, Salary Schedules for Job Classifications Eligible for Membership in the Battle Born Firefighters Association (BBFFA) will reflect the salary schedules for employees covered under this Agreement. - 9.1.3 Effective July 2023, the salary schedules for Bargaining Unit K will reflect an eight percent (8%) increase. - 9.1.4 Effective July 2024, the salary schedules for Bargaining Unit K will reflect a four percent (4%) increase. - 9.1.5 Retention Incentive - 9.1.5.1 For the contract term of July 1, 2023, through June 30, 2025, non-seasonal employees covered under this Agreement will receive retention incentives of two thousand dollars (\$2,000.00) per fiscal year.
+These retention incentives will be distributed in four equal installments throughout the fiscal year, beginning in July 2023.

-B. Salary Administration
+9.2 SALARY ADMINISTRATION

-The appropriate Central Pay Center is responsible for the administration of salaries for all Departments or Divisions.
+9.2.1 The appropriate Central Pay Center is responsible for the administration of salaries for all Departments or Divisions.
 This Article is intended to provide general information regarding compensation.
 As such, the information herein shall not be construed as an exhaustive representation of the Employer's compensation plan.